Hancock County Live Oak Tree Registration

 Trees considered for registration must be located within Hancock County, Mississippi, and have to be located on privately owned property.

-The tree has to have a circumference of 113 inches or greater (which is a diameter of 3 feet or more), measured at 4-1/2 feet from the ground.
+The tree has to have a circumference of 9½ feet or greater, measured at 4½ feet from the ground.
 This puts the tree at an estimated age of 100 years or older.

-If you have a particularly odd-shaped tree and are not sure where to measure, don't hesitate to email Shawn and ask.
+If you have a particularly odd-shaped tree and are not sure where to measure, don't hesitate to email us and ask.

 The easiest way to measure circumference is to use a flexible tape measure or a non-stretch string and a ruler.
 Make sure the tape or string is perpendicular to the axis of the trunk and is not twisted, or your measurements won't be accurate.

-If you have any questions or would like more information, please contact Shawn at treeregistry@gmail.com.
+If you have any questions or would like more information, please contact us at treeregistry@gmail.com.

 Shawn & Jim measuring a Live Oak